Birgit Honé: Political career

 Ahead of the 2013 state elections, Stephan Weil included Honé in his shadow cabinet for the Social Democrats’ campaign to unseat incumbent Minister President David McAllister.

-As one of the state's representatives at the Bundesrat since 2017, Honé is a member of the Committee on Foreign Affairs and the Committee on European Affairs.
-She is also a member of the German-French Friendship Group set up by the German Bundesrat and the French Senate.

-Honé is also a member of the European Committee of the Regions (CoR).
+As one of the state's representatives at the Bundesrat from 2017 to 2022, Honé was a member of the Committee on Foreign Affairs and the Committee on European Affairs.
+She was also a member of the German-French Friendship Group set up by the German Bundesrat and the French Senate.
+In addition, she was a member of the European Committee of the Regions (CoR).

 Honé was nominated by her party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.

+Also in 2022, Honé was part of the Hannover SPD's three-member arbitration committee that decided that former Chancellor Gerhard Schröder had not violated any party rules by maintaining close ties to the Russian government and would be allowed to remain a party member.